Accident and Emergency Services

 Phone (01) 612 7200

 When you dial this number please listen carefully and follow the instructions to be connected to our answering service.
-After the message you will hear a beep (tone), state clearly your name and the telephone number where you can be reached for the next two hours
+After the message you will hear a beep (tone), state clearly your name and the telephone number where you can be reached for the next 2 hours

 Do I have to pay for Accident and Emergency service?